3DHEALS 2020 Virtual Medical Summit: Craniomaxillofacial 3D Printing Applications

 Measurements

-As a surgeon, Dr. Albert Woo explains that procedures involving the eye sockets are usually the most delicate.
+As a surgeon, Dr. See also: Best 3D Printer Upgrades That Actually Improve Pri….
+Albert Woo explains that procedures involving the eye sockets are usually the most delicate.
 Those are the cases that concern him the most, due to the extreme precision required in measuring.
 Insertion of implants in such surgeries requires state-of-the-art materials and technique.

 Woo has also inserted implants in other severe cases; for instance, one patient was missing half of his nose due to cancer.
 With digital imaging, Woo was able to use a scan from the other side of his face to create an appropriate prosthetic.
 His team has also used 3D printing to sidestep the need for making molds.
 With 3D imaging, they are able to create the orthotic and go from there.